-From the matters communicated with those charged with governance, we determine the key audit matters of Hunya Foods Co.
-Ltd.'s Parent Company Only Financial Statements for the year ended December 31, 2023.
+From the matters communicated with those charged with governance, we determine the key audit matters of Hunya Foods Co., Ltd. and its subsidiaries' Consolidated Financial Statements for the year ended December 31, 2023.
 We describe these matters in our auditors' report unless law or regulation precludes public disclosure about the matter or when, in extremely rare circumstances, we determine that a matter should not be communicated in our report because the adverse consequences of doing so would reasonably be expected to outweigh the public interest benefits of such communication.